piku/piku.github.io/docs/design/index.md

 PORT=9080
 ```

-See [configuration](../configuration/index.md) for a full list of environment variables which can also be set.
+See [configuration](../configuration/index.md) for a full list of environment variables that can also be set.

-Environment variables can be changed after deployment using `config:set`.
+Environment variables can be changed after deployment using the `config:set` command.

 ## Runtime detection

-`piku` follows a very simple set of rules to determine what kind of runtime is required:
+`piku` follows a very simple set of rules to determine what kind of runtime is required, outlined in [the configuration section](../configuration/index.md#runtime-detection)

-1. If there's a `requirements.txt` file at the top level, then the app is assumed to require Python.
-2. _TODO: Go_
-3. _TODO: Node_
-4. _TODO: Java_
-2. For all the rest, a `Procfile` is required to determine application entry points.

 ## Application isolation